[hfe_template id=’470′]

 7.7 Qualitative and/or quantitative definitions, with greater of lesser degree of precision, will only need to be present when they are indispensable to clarity and precision of the claim.

-7.8 Claims of this type are not precise, causing a lack of definition as to the protected subject matter, and should be rejected as set forth in the provisions of article 25 of the IP Statute.
+Compositions exclusively defined by the use, form of administration or mechanism of action thereof7.8 Claims of this type are not precise, causing a lack of definition as to the protected subject matter, and should be rejected as set forth in the provisions of article 25 of the IP Statute.

 6. COMPOSITIONS, FORMULATIONS AND PHYSICAL FORMS OF COMPOSITIONS